alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2024-09-01-Sparkmate-Paris.md

 For this project, I helped create version 4 of the motherboard for the washine machines.
 This involved understanding the design decisions behind the previous versions, discussing additional technological needs for the new revision, and identifying areas of improvement.
 I created comparison tables to choose any major new equipment like microcontrollers and digital ICs for the new PCB.
 I designed the new schematic, specced materials, and performed revisions based on mentor feedback to perfect the circuit.
 I also performed work on the physical layout of the PCB, however my internship ended before I could finalize the layout.

 Designing this PCB helped me familiarize myself with practical applications of many electrical engineering theories that we have learned but didn't apply - for example, filters and transistors- and also was a great learning opportunity on developing circuits for microcontroller chips, as opposed to buying already prepared dev boards.
+In addition, I learned a lot from my mentor on how to consider not just the circuit itself, but the purchasing and manufacturing requirements to produce the board - focusing on standard component packages, minimizing discrete components, and best practices for reliable circuits.
+This is great knowledge to have before entering the industry as it can help reduce cost and wait times on PCBs.
-To design this PCB, I used KiCad.

-For privacy, I cannot post photos of the schematics or my work, but you can see me in the picture below standing next to the ad for the company in the Parisi metro!
+To design this PCB, I used KiCAD.
+Due to privacy reasons, I cannot post photos of the schematics or my work, but you can see me in the picture below standing next to the ad for the company in the Parisi metro!

  <img src="/assets/images/Murfy_Ad.JPG" style="width:60%">

+## Other Hardware Debugging Projects

+There were other projects that I did during my internship that were focused on hardware debugging.
+These were great experiences because in university, the typical hardware debugging experience that we get as students is only on your own, PERSONAL circuit: In these cases, you know your own schematic, what components do what, and it is easier to review and identify the issue.
+In industry, it's likely that one will have to debug a circuit they did not create.
+This summer was the perfect opportunity for me to be exposed to this scenario.

+I reviewed complex schematics that were not my own, learned to identify functional blocks within schematics, and developed safe practices on how to test hardware in controlled environments.

+One tricky scenario I ran into was that the box was buggy while operating on it's own, but somehow functioned normally everytime I would probe it with an oscillscope.
+Using my knowledge from past engineering projects, I was able to quickly identify that the issue was due to digital noise!
+And that the impedance of the oscilloscope was helping to quiet the communication line and allow for two components to communicate without issue.
+To warn others of this type of behaviour, and to prevent digital noise issues in the future, I wrote a small blog post for my fellow product engineers in the company on how to account for digital noise in your circuits in advance:

+* All digital grounds should be connected together and to the microcontroller ground pin
+    *  Do NOT connect to the ground of a separate battery or power supply.
+Connect only to the ground of your microcontroller
+        * Because ground is supposed to act like a “reference” to your signal’s highs/lows, you want devices that are communicating digitally with microcontroller to SHARE the ground with the microcontroller so that their reference is the same.
+* Things that help with digital noise
+    * If you have a PCB, a ground plane helps with noise
+    * If you have loose wires:
+        * Wrapping ground wires AROUND your communication wires helps
+        * Make wires as short as possible
+        * Use pull-down/pull-up resistors so that logic is never floating
+    * Make sure the wires are reliably connected.
+Do not use jumper wires because the connection isn't solid.